 I grew up on Huntingdon Street, an average-sized block off of 22nd and Lehigh Avenue in North Philadelphia.
 It was in a working class Black neighborhood with a playground, recreation center, swimming pool and quite a few Black-owned businesses.
-A staple was Mr. Herman’s – or Boogie Herm’s – as us kids called it.
+A staple was Mr. Herman’s – or Boogie Herm’s – as the kids called it.

 Mr. Herman owned a corner store, and rumor had it that he picked his nose.
 But for a mere dollar you could get the best frozen burger in the neighborhood.
 I’m still not sure how true that rumor was, but it never hindered his burger sales.
 The grill was always clean so that was good enough for us.
-(No judging.
-LOL!)
+(Don’t judge us.)
 There were two video games that we were allowed to play each morning until 8:00 sharp.
 At 7:55 he gave a last call; at 8:00, he yanked the plug from the wall.
-If you had a quarter in the machine because you were up next, that was your lost.
-Then, we weren’t allowed back in until after 3:00.
+We were ushered out to school and weren’t allowed by in until after 3:00.

-For us, penny candy actually cost a penny, and instead of petty brawls ending in death, they were often the beginning of long friendships.
+For us, penny candy actually cost a penny, and instead of petty brawls were often the beginning of long friendships.
 We were part of a community where we were watched over, prayed over, reprimanded (hard when needed), and loved.
 Although, many of us have since moved away, life and Facebook have kept us connected.

 * * *